puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 ### JRuby Interpreters

-Most of Puppet Server's work --- compiling catalogs, receiving reports, etc. --- is still done by the Ruby-based Puppet master application.
+Most of Puppet Server's work --- compiling catalogs, receiving reports, etc. --- is still done by the now removed Ruby-based Puppet master application.
 But instead of using the operating system's MRI Ruby runtime, Puppet Server runs Puppet in JRuby, drawing from a separate collection of Ruby code.

 Since we don't use the system Ruby, you can't use the system `gem` command to install Ruby Gems for use by the Puppet master.
 Instead, Puppet Server includes a separate `puppetserver gem` command for installing any libraries that your Puppet extensions might require.
 See [the "Using Ruby Gems" page](./gems.markdown) for details.

-Additionally, if you need to test or debug code that will be used by Puppet Server, we include `puppetserver ruby` and `puppetserver irb` commands that will execute Ruby code in a JRuby environment identical to what the Puppet master application uses.
+Additionally, if you need to test or debug code that will be used by Puppet Server, we include `puppetserver ruby` and `puppetserver irb` commands that will execute Ruby code in a JRuby environment.

 > **Note:** In Puppet Server 2.7.1, you can set custom arguments to be passed into the Java process for the `puppetserver ruby` command via the new `JAVA_ARGS_CLI` environment variable, either temporarily on the command line or persistently by adding it to the sysconfig/default file (typically located at `/etc/sysconfig/puppetserver` or `/etc/defaults/puppetserver`).
 The `JAVA_ARGS_CLI` environment variable also controls the arguments used when running the `puppetserver gem` and `puppetserver irb` [subcommands](./subcommands.markdown).
 See the [Server 2.7.1 release notes](https://docs.puppet.com/puppetserver/2.7/release_notes.html) for details.